Mean Propulsive Velocity vs Peak Velocity

 Figure 5 – Velocity/time Curve of three different CMJ.
 Red line represents a Short SSC CMJ (12,8 cm ECC ROM); Green Line a Medium SSC CMJ (21,4 cm ECC ROM) and the Blue Line a Long SSC CMJ (32,4 cm ECC ROM).
 As the ECC ROM increase, time to achieve peak velocity delays (unpublished data).

 Finally, as we move further away from the max strength zone in the force-velocity curve; the amount of mass we can lift becomes more and more irrelevant whereas how quick we can displace those kg becomes crucial.
 On the max velocity part of the curve, especially when explosiveness is the goal, just measuring velocity may not be as important as other key variables such as the aforementioned time to achieve peak values.
 In this scenario, coaches are required to explore new methodologies and be creative to maximize performance.
 VBT can still play an important role, pushing athletes to gave their max in every single set or as a readiness or fatigue monitoring tool or even measuring contact time or RSI.
+You can also use a Vitruve encoder to track progress.
 Who knows how technological advances in sports science field may evolve? the sky is the limit.

 - MPV and MV are better to use with traditional exercises with loads >75/80% 1RM (I.e. Squat 80%1RM)